Page-bottom layout change on the way. Details here.

 - Babylon 5: Lorien and the rest of his kind were this to the other First Ones, like the Vorlons and the Shadows.

 - Battlestar Galactica: The People of Kobol were Precursors to the People of Earth and the 12 Colonies, but there was presumably no one before them unless you count whatever "It" is that doesn't like being called "God" and the Head People.

 - In Doctor Who, we have the Eternals, some of which were apparently the seldom mentioned gods of Gallifrey; Precursors to the Time Lords who are themselves (sometimes) cited as the reason for there being so many races of Human Aliens, Rubber-Forehead Aliens, and Humanoid Aliens in the Whoniverse.

-- In Red Dwarf it is speculated that all life in the universe originated on Earth, with humans acting as The Precursors to countless other races, who in turn acted as Recursive Precursors to even more sentient creatures.
+- In Red Dwarf it is speculated that all life in the universe originated on Earth, with humans acting as Precursors to countless other races, who in turn acted as this to even more sentient creatures.